 - Guide 1: How to Remove .js Files from Windows.

-- Guide 2: Get rid of .js Files from Mac OS X.
+- Guide 2: Get rid of .js Files on Mac OS X.

-- Guide 3: Remove .js Files from Google Chrome.
+- Guide 3: Remove .js Files in Google Chrome.

 - Guide 4: Erase .js Files from Mozilla Firefox.